-The skiing and snowboarding season is in full swing, and thousands of Minnesotans hit the slopes each and every day.
+The skiing and snowboarding season is in full swing.
 These winter activities are a great way to have some fun during the cold winter months, but since it’s such a seasonal hobby, people don’t always have all the right equipment.
 This is especially true for kids and teens, whose equipment from last year may no longer fit their growing bodies.
 To help with this, we put together three tips you should keep in mind when buying ski or snowboard boots to ensure you’ve found the proper fit.

 Buying The Right Ski Boots